mrismanaziz/Reforestation/README.md

-## What kind of magic do cows believe in?
-MOODOO.
+## Why do cows wear bells?
+Because their horns don't work.